YeSnacksKabAyega/calculatorus-rex/README.md

 Hi.
 Welcome to Calculatorus-Rex 🦖.

-This is a string based calculator.
+Run the app: npx ts-node <path>start.ts
+This is a string based calculator project built as an example of TDD.
+Enter a string, and see the sum of all numbers as long as they follow the required format.
 The whole operation must be in a single string format as shown in the following examples.
 You may also refer to the test file which shows the tests step by step, so it's like a running documentation.

 Example #1:
 Input: ''